growthepie/.github/profile/README.md

 ## gtp-backend - Backend Repository

-The [`gtp-backend`](https://github.com/growthepie/gtp-backend) repository serves as the backbone for the growthepie dashboard, providing robust L2 data pipelines and data curation.
+The [`gtp-backend`](https://github.com/growthepie/gtp-backend) repository serves as the backbone for the growthepie dashboard, providing robust data pipelines and data curation.

 ### Features

-- Data pipelines from our RPCs, Dune, coingecko, L2Beat to our PostgreSQL database
+- Data pipelines from RPCs and other data sources to our PostgreSQL database
 - Data cleaning and curation
 - Scheduling using Airflow